mbcrump/mbcrump-blog/_posts/2018-02-25-azure-tips-and-tricks97.md

 Once the project spins up, we'll use NuGet to pull in references to :

-* WindowsAzure.Storage // Allows us to access our Table Storage.
+* WindowsAzure.Storage `To work with Azure Table Storage.`
-* Microsoft.WindowsAzure.ConfigurationManager // Allows us to hide our API keys in Azure Functions, etc.
+* Microsoft.WindowsAzure.ConfigurationManager `To hide our API keys`
-* Sendgrid // Allows us to use the sendgrid helper classes to quickly send emails.
+* Sendgrid `To send our emails`
-* System.ServiceModel.Syndication // Allows us to work with RSS feeds easily.
+* System.ServiceModel.Syndication `To work with RSS feeds - use prerelease packages to find it`

 Looking good so far and a good stopping point for today.
 Come back soon for the next post in the series where we'll begin putting this all together.